The study and practice of the research design, interpretation, and evaluation of audiences, strategies, and issues.

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 The student will write a 1–2-page summary and critical analysis of each chapter in the assigned readings.
 The purpose of this assignment is to apply content from the textbook in order to enhance his/her understanding of the research process and the writing of the thesis proposal.
-Each paper must be in current APA or MLA format.
+Each paper must be in current APA format.

-The student will write a 15–20-page Literature Review in current APA or MLA format that focuses on a topic of his/her choosing in preparation for the Thesis or Project Proposal.
+The student will write a 15–20-page Literature Review in current APA format that focuses on a topic of his/her choosing in preparation for the Thesis or Project Proposal.
 The paper must include at least 25–30 references in addition to the course textbook and the Bible.

-The student will write a 6–8-page Methodology in current APA or MLA format for his/her Thesis or Project Proposal.
+The student will write a 6–8-page Methodology in current APA format for his/her Thesis or Project Proposal.
 The Methodology must include at least 15 references in addition to the course textbook and the Bible.

-The student will write a 5–6-page Works Cited/Bibliography in current APA or MLA format for his/her Thesis or Project Proposal.
+The student will write a 5–6-page Works Cited/Bibliography in current APA format for his/her Thesis or Project Proposal.
 The Works Cited/Bibliography must include at least 45–50 references in addition to the course textbook and the Bible.

-The student will write a 2–3-page Introduction in current APA or MLA format for his/her Thesis or Project Proposal.
+The student will write a 2–3-page Introduction in current APA format for his/her Thesis or Project Proposal.
 The Introduction must include at least 5 references in addition to the course textbook and the Bible.

-Thesis or Project Proposal
+Thesis or Project: Part 5 – Proposal Assignment

-The student will prepare a 25–30 page Thesis Proposal or a Project Proposal in current APA or MLA format that focuses on an instructor-approved topic.
+The student will prepare a 25–30 page Thesis Proposal or a Project Proposal in current APA format that focuses on an instructor-approved topic.
 The assignment is intended to be an appropriate culminating experience for the course and must display the student’s abilities to think and write critically as a communication scholar.
 The paper must include at least 30 scholarly references in addition to the course textbook and the Bible.

-Thesis or Project Presentation
+Thesis or Project: Part 6 – Presentation Assignment

 The student will present his/her Thesis Proposal or Project Proposal via YouTube.
 The presentation must be 8–10 minutes and must be presented as it would at a professional communication conference or a professional workshop/training seminar.
 The presentation will be graded on delivery, professionalism, organization, content, creativity, visual aids, and preparation.